sinju-pau/Machine-Learning-Classification-and-Regression/README.md

 Regression is a statistical measure used in finance, investing and other disciplines that attempts to determine the strength of the relationship between one dependent variable (usually denoted by Y) and a series of other changing variables (known as independent variables).

-Here's a list of notebooks highlighting some of my current projects:
+Here's a list of notebooks highlighting regression:

 1. [MoveHub City Rankings Prediction - (Linear Regression and Support Vector Regression) - using Python](http://nbviewer.jupyter.org/github/sinju-pau/Machine-Learning-Classification-and-Regression/blob/master/Movehubcityrankings_m.ipynb)